bcorner13/artifactory/README.md

 The default username/password for the server is admin/password

+# Platforms
+This has been tested on the following platforms.
+It should work on any platform that uses yum or apt.
+* Centos 7.4
+* Ubuntu 16.04
+* Debian 8.7

 # Attributes
 Many of these attributes are used only when doing a zip installation.
 * `node['artifactory']['artifactory_type']` - The type of installation.
 Valid options are `pro`(Professional), `oss`(Open Source Solution), and `ca`(Community Edition)